1912–13 North Carolina Tar Heels men's basketball team: Regular season

 Three days later, back in Chapel Hill, V.P.I. and North Carolina squared off and went scoreless for the first five minutes, before Carolina's Long made a foul shot.
 Carolina then scored nine more points while shutting out V.P.I.
-V.P.I. managed to only score five points in the first half and four in the secondm, unable to counter the Tar Heels' offense, the final score was 29–9 in favor of Carolina.
+V.P.I. managed to only score five points in the first half and four in the second, unable to counter the Tar Heels' offense, the final score was 29–9 in favor of Carolina.
 The Tar Heel praised the North Carolina squad's teamwork in the game.
 Guilford, regarded as the best team in the state, were led by forward Benbow who proceeded to score 32 of the team's 44 points as they beat the Tar Heels.
 Carolina's next game was a rematch against Elon on March 1.
 Carolina won the first half 12–9, but Elon overcame that deficit and took the lead and won the game behind a great performance from Johnson.
 The Tar Heel wrote that this was Carolina's "weakest game of the season."
 The final game of the season was a rematch against Wake Forest.
 Carolina led the whole game and won the game 19–15.
 Carrington was the game's leading scorer with three field goals.